bgachara/bgachara.github.io/posts/databases.md

 ## Sorting and Aggregation Algorithms

 - Query Plan
+  - A query plan is a DAG of operators.
+An operator instance is an invocation of an operator on a unique segment of data.
+A task is a sequence of one or more operator instances.
+A task set is the collection of executable tasks for a logical pipeline.
   - Operators are arranged in a tree.
-  - Data flows from the leaves of the tree up towards the root.
-  - The output of the root node is the result of the query.
+Data flows from the leaves of the tree up towards the root.
+The output of the root node is the result of the query.

 - Disk-oriented DBMS.
   - A disk-oriented DBMS cannot assume that query results fit in memory, just like it assumes a table cannot fit in memory.
-  - Use the buffer pool to implement algorithms that need to spill to disk.
-  - We are also going to prefer algorithms that maximize the amount of sequential I/O.
+Use the buffer pool to implement algorithms that need to spill to disk.
+We are also going to prefer algorithms that maximize the amount of sequential I/O.
-- Queries may request that tuples are sorted in a specific way (ORDER BY), and even when a query does not specify an order, we may still want to sort to do other things.
-  - i.e Aggregations(GROUP BY), Duplicate elimination (DISTINCT)
+- Queries may request that tuples are sorted in a specific way (ORDER BY), and even when a query does not specify an order, we may still want to sort to do other things. i.e Aggregations(GROUP BY), Duplicate elimination (DISTINCT)
 - If data fits in memory, then we can use a standard sorting algorithm like Quicksort.

 - Include: